-Aside from the planning services that the SSCRPC staff provides to Sangamon County and the City of Springfield, the Commission is authorized to conduct activities for other local units of government, State and Federal agencies, and several other organizations.
-These services are often provided through grants from agencies or organizations or under contract with them.
-The Commission also has conducted work for private firms involved in a project supported by one of the member jurisdictions of the Commission.
+Aside from the planning services that the SSCRPC staff provides to Sangamon County and the City of Springfield, the Commission is authorized to conduct activities for other local units of government, State and Federal agencies, and a number of other organizations.
+These services are most often provided through grants from the agencies or organizations or under contract with them.
+The Commission also has conducted work for private firms when those firms are involved in a project supported by one of the member jurisdictions of the Commission.